evanameyer1/Mathematically-Determining-Basketballs-Biggest-Financial-Disappointments/README.md

-# TMathematically Determining Basketball's Biggest Financial Disappointments
+# Mathematically Determining Basketball's Biggest Financial Disappointments

 A 2-week deep-dive project determining which players had some of the NBA’s worst seasons since 1996.
 I attempted to define “disappointment” quantifiably, by comparing production to expectations from a financial perspective.